Understanding the Heap Internals

 Tcache — The Modern Fast Path

-Starting with glibc 2.26 (released in 2017), a new layer was added on top of everything we've discussed so far the thread-local cache, or tcache.
-If you're on a modern Linux distribution, tcache is the very first thing malloc() checks and the very first place free() puts a chunk.
+Starting with glibc 2.26 (released in 2017), a new caching layer was added on top of everything we've discussed so far — the thread-local cache, or tcache.
+On any modern Linux distribution, tcache is the very first thing malloc() checks and the very first place free() deposits a chunk.

 The motivation is performance.
-Fast bins were fast, but they were still part of the main arena — accessing them required taking an arena lock in multithreaded programs.
-Tcache sidesteps this entirely: each thread gets its own private cache, no locks needed.
+Fast bins were already fast, but they were part of the main arena — every access required taking the arena's mutex.
+In a multithreaded program that alone serializes all allocations.
+Tcache sidesteps the mutex entirely: each thread gets its own completely private cache.
+No locking.
+No synchronization.
+Just a pointer lookup.

 ...